OfficialPCAC vote — July 23–24, 2026

 Can You Buy Peptides in United States?

 3 peptide(s) are legal to buy in United States, including NAD+, Glutathione, Vitamin B12.
 5 peptide(s) require a valid prescription, including Tirzepatide, Semaglutide, HGH, Liraglutide, PT-141.
-15 peptide(s) fall into a legal grey area: Retatrutide, Selank, MOTS-c, TB-500, GHK-Cu, and 10 more.
+16 peptide(s) fall into a legal grey area: MOTS-c, Retatrutide, Selank, AOD-9604, TB-500, and 11 more.
 These may be available for research purposes but their legality for personal use is ambiguous.

 Traveling to United States with Peptides